top of page

 Our Vision

-As a united force of Black women, BWGive envisions a transformed era of philanthropy, where collective action fuels positive and sustainable change, nurtures growth, and empowers under-resourced communities to prosper and reach their highest potential.
+As a united force of Black women, the Black Women Give Foundation envisions a transformed era of philanthropy in which collective action fuels positive, sustainable change and empowers under-resourced communities to prosper and reach their highest potential.

 iStock-490487420.jpg